Image credit: Pexels

 Time is money — and you need to know how your freelance ecommerce investment is being spent.
 Time tracking is a really easy way to ensure that you are spending budgets in the right areas, and that you’ve divvied up the tasks within your business in a sensible way.

-Especially for remote workers who are charging you by the hour, having a way to review timelogs and activities can provide extra reassurance.
+Especially for remote freelancers who are charging you by the hour, having a way to review timelogs and activities can provide extra reassurance.

 Just don’t make anyone feel like you don’t trust them — anything that’s designed to track people needs to be handled sensitively.